Thrithala Assembly constituency

-Thrithala State assembly constituency is one of the 140 state legislative assembly constituencies in Kerala in southern India.It is one of the two assembly constituencies included in Pattambi Taluk, Palakkad District.It is also one of the seven state legislative assembly constituencies included in Ponnani Lok Sabha constituency.
-As of the 2021 Assembly elections, the current MLA is M. B. Rajesh of Communist Party of India (Marxist).
+Thrithala State assembly constituency is one Aof the 140 state legislative assembly constituencies in Kerala in southern India.
+It is one of the two assembly constituencies included in Pattambi Taluk, Palakkad District.
+It is also one of the seven state legislative assembly constituencies included in Ponnani Lok Sabha constituency.
+As of the 2026 Assembly elections, the current MLA is V. T. Balram of Indian National Congress.

 Local self-governed segments

 Thrithala Assembly constituency is composed of the following local self-governed segments: